julien-jacob/wplingua/readme.txt

 * Better wpLingua JavaScript
 * Update plugin translations
 * Fix: WordPress installed in sub folder
-* Fix: Non beraking space not included in translated pages
+* Fix: Non breaking space not included in translated pages

 All changelogs and previous versions of the wpLingua plugin are available on the releases page of the project's GitHub repo: [https://github.com/julien-jacob/wplingua/releases](https://github.com/julien-jacob/wplingua/releases).